Jarred Kelenic Player Props: Mariners vs. Brewers

-Jarred Kelenic -- 1-for-2 with an RBI in his last game -- will be in action for the Seattle Mariners against the Milwaukee Brewers, with Corbin Burnes on the hill, on April 17 at 9:40 PM ET.
+After batting .389 with four doubles, four home runs, four walks and eight RBI in his past 10 games, Jarred Kelenic and the Seattle Mariners face the Milwaukee Brewers (who will start Colin Rea) at 9:40 PM ET on Tuesday.

-He had a one-hit performance in his previous game (1-for-2) against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Jarred Kelenic Game Info & Props vs. the Brewers